subconsciousnetwork/subtext/guide.md

 Subtext is markup for note-taking.
 It aims to add just the tiniest bit of structure on top of plain text, to make notes more useful.

 **Warning**: Subtext is an experiment, NOT a finished language proposal.
 We are actively putting it through its paces using practical prototypes.
 It may change in radical and breaking ways between now and a first stable release.

-## A bit of Subtext

-Subtext is markup that is barely there—just the *tiniest* bit of structure on top of plain text, to make it more useful.
-Simple for people, simple for computers, and meaningful for both.
+## Introduction

+Subtext is a text-based, line-oriented hypertext format.
+It is designed with note-taking in mind.
+It has a simple, people-friendly syntax that is easy to read, and difficult to mess up.

+Subtext markup is made up of ordinary lines of text, which are interpreted as a list of blocks.
+Lines that are prefixed with magic "sigil" characters are treated as special blocks.
+Lines without sigils are treated as text blocks.
+Empty lines are ignored.
+Here's a quick sample:

 ```
 # Heading

 Plain text.

-URLs like https://example.com are automatically linked.

-You can also link to other notes using /slashlinks.

 - List item
 - List item

 > Quoted text

+URLs like https://example.com are automatically linked.

+You can also link to local pages using short /slashlinks.
 ```

-## Introduction

-Subtext represents block-oriented documents as line-oriented markup.
-Each line is treated as a distinct block of content.
-The type of a line is determined by a "sigil character", like `#`, or `>`, at the front of the line.
-If a line doesn’t have a sigil character, it is treated as plain text.

-Some of the earliest hypertext proposals were block-oriented, including Ted Nelson's ELF (Nelson, 1965).
-Block-oriented documents have also independently evolved within many contemporary tools-for-thought, including Notion, Roam, and Ward Cunningham's Federated Wiki.
-Why does this pattern keep re-emerging?

-Blocks are like thought legos.
-They turn ideas into data that can be remixed into new ideas.
-This is very valuable when building "Tools for Thought" — tools that augment our note-taking and writing.
-Using Subtext you can do things like:
+Subtext is barely there—just the tiniest bit of formatting on top of plain text.
+More importantly, Subtext adds structure to plain text so you can build tools to do more with it.
+Things like:

 - Excerpt a document by taking the first text block
 - Select all quotes from a collection of documents
 - Select all links, and generate a link graph for a collection of documents
 - Find all backlinks and append them to the document as links

+Subtext is designed to be used in a wide range of settings, from simple command-line utilities, to advanced clients.
+It is extremely easy to parse, and can be rendered in a single pass, or even streamed.

 ## Blocks

 ### Text blocks

-One line = one block in Subtext.
+One line is one block of Subtext.
 This means you write text extactly the way you would anyway.

 Here are two blocks: